Part 1 in the “How to Overcome” series delves into how to deal with objections when talking to potential new team

 It’s such a common objection that if you haven’t heard it, you haven’t been recruiting!

 What are people really saying?

 Before looking at how to deal with the objection, let’s have a look at why someone might have said it:

 - They genuinely can’t afford it.
 Sometimes people really don’t have the money to join your party plan business even though they would like to.

-- They have the money but they have other things in mind to spend that money on.
+- They have the money but have other things to spend that money on.
 Your offer isn’t a high enough priority for them.
 They are really saying: “I can’t afford to spend money on something that I don’t think is very important….”

 - They have another worry or concern that makes them believe it won’t work for them.
 In that case, they’re really saying: “I don’t think this will work for me, so it would be a waste of money.
 And I can’t afford to waste that money….”

 How to deal with each reason

 1) They genuinely can’t afford it

-If someone is genuinely interested but really can’t afford your offer, keep them as a lead.
+If someone is genuinely interested but can’t afford your offer, keep them as a lead.